-- 1. contribute to the planning and implementation of employee recruitment, selection, and retention strategies. - 2. administer and facilitate the performance management\ program. - 3. coordinate and support the development, implementation, and evaluation of employee orientation, training, and development programs. - 4. implement and support effective employee and labour relations strategies in both non-union and union environments. - 5. administer and communicate the organization's total compensation plan\. - 6. collaborate with others, in the implementation and monitoring of organizational health and safety policies and practices. - 7. contribute to the identification of information needs and apply current and emerging information technologies to support the human resources function. - 8. contribute to organizational development\ strategies aimed at promoting organizational effectiveness. - 9. present and evaluate communication messages and processes related to the human resources function of the organization. - 10. develop, implement, and evaluate personal professional development plans to achieve ongoing competence in human resources professional practice. - 11. identify and communicate the human resources component of the organization's business plan. - 12. contribute to the collection, analysis, and utilization of human resources data.
+- 1. participate in the recruitment, selection, and retention of employees. - 2. participate in performance management\ processes. - 3. participate in the planning, delivery, and evaluation of employee orientation, training, and development programs. - 4. contribute to an organization's success through effective employee relations. - 5. assist with the administration and communication of the organization's total compensation plan\. - 6. participate in organizational health and safety policies and practices. - 7. apply current and emerging information technologies to support the human resources function. - 8. implement organizational development\ strategies aimed at promoting organizational effectiveness. - 9. communicate human resources information accurately and credibly in oral, written, and graphic form. - 10. plan and act on personal professional development plans to achieve ongoing competence in human resources professional practice. - 11. identify the human resources component of a business plan. - 12. assist in the collection and analysis of human resources data.